dscroft/liascript_matlab_lidar/lia.md

     & pc.Location(:, 2) <= yBound ...
     & pc.Location(:, 1) >= -xBound ...
     & pc.Location(:, 1) <= xBound);
+`,

-% Select the subset of points and display them. pc = select(pc, indices);
+`% Select the subset of points and display them. pc = select(pc, indices);
 view(player, pc);`,

-`% Uncomment this if you would like to see the LiDAR pointcloud changing while the vehicle is moving. for k = 2:length(pcloud)
+`% display each point cloud in turn to see pc change as vehicle moves. for k = 2:length(pcloud)
     pc = pcloud(k).ptCloud;